nnekaokereke/nnekaokereke.github.io/PROGRESS.md

 ## Notes

 - All CV information is now accessible on the website - visitors don't need to download the CV
-- Website is specifically designed for Project Manager role (not developer)
+- Website is specifically designed for Project Coordinator role (not developer)
 - All real achievements and metrics from CV are included
 - Professional design suitable for career advancement
 - Mobile-responsive and accessible